 How to take care

-Exercise is most important to stay healthy your dog.
+Exercise is most important to stay healthy for your dog.
 This breed does not require as much exercise as the German Shepherd but still needs a daily walk.
-There are many physical, health benefits as well.
-When an Alsatian receives regular exercise, it helps to prevent Heart disease, Some types of cancer, Stroke, Arthritis etc.
+There are many physical health benefits as well.
+When an Alsatian receives regular exercise, it helps prevent Heart disease, types of cancer, stroke, arthritis, etc.

-American Alsatian requires a regular and thorough grooming because grooming is a best useful part of the healthcare.
+American Alsatian requires regular and thorough grooming because grooming is the best valuable part of healthcare.
 Grooming needs regular brushing around the ears and the backs of the legs.

-They shed dirt easily and their coats remain free from odor and the American Alsatian needs regular brushing, especially with the back leg feathering and behind the ears.
+They shed dirt easily, and their coats remain free from odour, and the American Alsatian needs regular brushing, especially with the back leg feathering and behind the ears.
 So take proper care to keep the health of your puppy.